JaredHane98/Redis-Kubernetes-Operator/README.md

   --policy-document file://iam_policy.json
 ```

-Replace role attach-policy-arn with the output in the previous step.
+Replace role attach-policy-arn with the output of the previous step

 ```bash
 eksctl create iamserviceaccount \